 - Be sure to follow the recipe exactly.
 The secret is not mixing the layers together, no matter how much you want to.
 Your slow cooker should look just like this photo below before putting the lid on to cook:

-This cake slow cooks for 3 hours.
+- Molten Chocolate Cake slow cooks for 3 hours.
 I like the convenience of being able to prepare this cake ahead and time it so we are ready for dessert right when the 3 hours are up.
 This also makes it a great dessert to have for hosting a shower, book club, or Bunco night.
-The whole house smells amazing while it is cooking.
-Everyone is eagerly anticipating eating it because of the aroma in the house!
-Who needs scented candles when you can have a molten chocolate cake slowly cooking?
+Rich chocolate fragrance fills the whole house while it’s cooking, which is one of my favorite parts!

-The ease and convenience of this recipe are a big bonus.
+- The ease and convenience of this recipe are a big bonus.
 Clean up is a breeze!
-The ingredients are layered in the slow cooker lined with parchment paper.
-You could also use a slow cooker liner.
-This keeps the sides from burning.
+Ingredients are layered in the slow cooker lined with parchment paper or a slow cooker liner, which keeps the sides from burning.
 If you have a slow cooker that tends to burn in one spot, you can place some aluminum foil under the parchment paper in that spot.
-The mess can all be crumpled up and thrown away when you are done.
+Then the mess can all be crumpled up and thrown away when you are done.

 More Chocolate Cake Recipes

-If you love chocolate cake as much as we all do, you’ve also got to try these amazing chocolate cake recipes!
+If you love chocolate cake as much as we all do, here are a few of our favorite must-try recipes:

 - Chocolate Chocolate Chip Nothing Bundt Cake – A rich, moist, and delicious chocolate cake that tastes just like the cake you can buy from the Nothing Bundt Cake store.